The Crusaders

 A final decisive battle between the Crusaders and the Egyptian Fatimid forces was held near Ashkelon on the south.
 The Crusader victory (August 14, 1099), which effectively used their cavalry to surprise the enemy, sealed their possession of the Holy Land for the following 200 years.

 The Crusaders were driven out of Jerusalem in 1187 by the Arab forces headed by Saladin.
 The Crusaders returned to rule the city for a short time (1229-1244) following the sixth Crusade.
+They continued to control sections of the Holy land until the fall of Acre in 1291.

 The other Crusades will be detailed in a later phase: